-8.1 Authority to Interpret and Administer.
+- 8.1 Authority to Interpret and Administer.
 Except as otherwise expressly provided herein, full power and authority to interpret and administer this Plan shall be vested in the Committee.
 The Committee may from time to time make such decisions and adopt such rules and regulations for implementing the Plan as it deems appropriate for any Participant under the Plan.
-Except as to Participants who are treated by the Company as executive officers of the Company for federal securities law reporting purposes (including any Section 162(m) Participant), the Committee may delegate in writing to officers or employees of the Company the power and authority granted by this Section 8.1 to interpret and administer this Plan.
-Any decision taken by the Committee or officer or employee to whom authority has been delegated, arising out of or in connection with the construction, administration, interpretation and effect of the Plan shall be final, conclusive and binding upon all Participants and any person claiming under or through Participants.
+Except as to Participants who are treated by the Company as executive officers of the Company for federal securities law reporting purposes, the Committee may delegate in writing to officers or employees of the Company the power and authority granted by this Section 8.1 to interpret and administer this Plan.
+Any decision taken by the Committee or officer or employee to whom authority has been delegated, arising out of or in connection with the construction, administration, interpretation and effect of the Plan shall be final, conclusive and binding upon all Participants and any person claiming under or through Participants. - 8.2 Committee Discretion to Revise Rates and Amounts.
+The committee may, in its sole discretion, revise the various rates, amounts and percentages provided in the Plan from time to time (including, without limitation, with respect to each of the foregoing defined terms), provided that the methods and assumptions used in making such determinations shall be established and applied by the Committee on the basis of reasonable, objective criteria that are applied in a uniform manner from Plan Year to Plan Year.